sst/guide/_chapters/manage-environment-specific-config.md

 ...
 ```

-This adds `resourcesStage` environment variables to all the Lambda functions in the service.
+This adds a `resourcesStage` environment variable to all the Lambda functions in the service.
 Recall that we can access this via the `process.env.resourcesStage` variable at runtime.

 ### Create a stage based config